conorhennessy/University-Projects/README.md

 ##### Python
 ###### All three assignment tasks:
 * A very basic python script to open and modify another program.
-* Python script to extract hidden artifacts in images
+* Python script to extract hidden artefacts in images
 * Python script to decode an encoded messaged encoded with a baby block cipher related to AES.